 - No Rewards.
 This card lacks cash back or other rewards.
 This doesn’t make it unusual among fellow secured cards, but it’s worth noting that some newer secured cards do offer decent rewards programs.
 For example, you can earn unlimited 1% cash back with the Navy Federal Credit Union nRewards Secured Credit Card.

 - Charges Penalty Interest.
 This card carries a hefty penalty interest charge of 29.99%.
 Once triggered, the penalty rate remains in force indefinitely, meaning it can dramatically raise your long-term card membership costs.

 - Deposit Doesn’t Earn Interest.
-Your BankAmericard Secured Credit Card security deposit does not earn interest.
-By contrast, the DCU Platinum Secured Credit Card deposits go into a savings account that earns more than 3% interest on the first $500, and 0.05% on any balance above that amount – in other words, at least $15 per year on deposits of at least $500.
-While that’s not a huge amount, it can certainly help around the margins.
+Your BankAmericard® Secured Credit Card security deposit does not earn interest.
+By contrast, the DCU Platinum Secured Credit Card deposits go into a savings account that earns a substantial yield on low balances – not a life-changing amount, but certainly help on the margins.

 Though the secured credit card niche is not known for attractive sign-up offers or generous cash back rewards, it does surprise from time to time.
 A handful of secured cards offer real, if modest, cash rewards programs.
 Some have surprisingly low interest rates, on par with low-APR non-secured cards.
 A few have minimal fees, providing welcome relief for budget-conscious cardholders.
 And it’s not hard to find secured cards with solid fringe benefits, often underwritten by major issuers such as Visa or Mastercard.